-“I fear that I’ll lose control over my remote software team”
+I won’t have control over my remote software team

 You need to check the following:

-- what are the potential partner’s references?
+- What are the potential partner’s references?

-- does the team deliver tools for work progress analysis and time reporting (even precisely to the minute)?
+- Does the team deliver tools for work progress analysis and time reporting (even precisely to the minute)?

-- is the speed in which the partner will react to the client’s prompts and requests marked out in the agreement?
+- Is the speed in which the partner will react to the client’s prompts and requests marked out in the agreement?

-Videoconferences, e-mails and chats aren’t everything.
+Videoconferences, emails, and chats aren’t everything.
 Always pay attention to those issues:

-- will they adapt their meeting hours to your expectations?
+- Will they adapt their meeting hours to your expectations?

-“I fear that I’ll have difficulties in controlling the budget”
+I’ll have difficulties in controlling the budget

 Involving the customer in planning the consecutive stages of the tasks and progress presentations is one thing, but their actual influence on functional changes is another.
 It’s worth to get to know your future partner and make sure you’ve got these things down:

-- does the potential partner put emphasis on the creation of prototypes?
+- Does the potential partner put emphasis on the creation of prototypes?
 What’s their quality?

-- does the partner understand your business, trying to be a consultant, and not only a contractor?
+- Does the partner understand your business, trying to be a consultant, and not only a contractor?

 Other important issues include:

-- procedures ensuring a continuity of work in the project (such as senior developers supervising the juniors.
+- Procedures ensuring a continuity of work in the project (such as senior developers supervising the juniors.
 Fresh and original ideas can be yet another benefit).